projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 interrupt modules (e.g., IOAPIC/LAPIC/IDT).
-It dispatches the interrupt in the hypervisor interrupt flow control layer to the corresponding handlers; this could be pre-defined IPI notification, timer, or runtime registered pass-thru devices.
-The ACRN hypervisor then uses its VM interfaces based on vPIC, vIOAPIC, and vMSI modules, to inject the necessary virtual interrupt into the specific VM, or directly deliver interrupt to the specific RT VM with pass-thru LAPIC.
+It dispatches the interrupt in the hypervisor interrupt flow control layer to the corresponding handlers; this could be pre-defined IPI notification, timer, or runtime registered passthrough devices.
+The ACRN hypervisor then uses its VM interfaces based on vPIC, vIOAPIC, and vMSI modules, to inject the necessary virtual interrupt into the specific VM, or directly deliver interrupt to the specific RT VM with passthrough LAPIC.

 .. figure:: images/interrupt-image2.png
    :align: center